suhock/php-dependency-injection/README.md

 Attribute containers will provide an instance of any class that has the specified attribute.
-Instances are acquired from the given factory, or by autowiring the constructor if no factory is provided.
+Instances are acquired from the given factory, or by injecting the constructor's dependencies if no factory is provided.
 The factory must take the class name as the first parameter and an attribute instance as the second.
 The outer container will provide any additional dependencies.